Local convergence of the FEM for the integral fractional Laplacian

 Similarly, for a function $\eta \in C_0^\infty(\R^d)$, we write

-for all elements of the triangulation that have a non-empty intersection with the support of the function.
+for layers of elements of the triangulation surrounding the support of the function $\eta$.

-For the discretization of~\eqref{eq:weakform}, we consider the lowest order Galerkin method.
+To discretize~\eqref{eq:weakform}, we consider the Galerkin method with piecewise linears.
 More precisely, for $T \in \T_h$, we denote the space of all affine functions on $T$ by $\mathcal{P}^1(T)$.
-The spaces of $\TT_h$-piecewise affine and globally continuous functions are then defined as
+The spaces of $\T_h$-piecewise affine and globally continuous functions are then defined as

 Using $S^{1,1}_0(\T_h) \subset \widetilde{H}^s(\Omega)$ as ansatz and test space, we seek a finite element solution $u_h \in S^{1,1}_0(\T_h)$ such that